Bishop Ludden-Grimes Junior/Senior High School

-Bishop Ludden-Grimes Junior/Senior High School is a private, Catholic high school in Syracuse, New York.
-It is located within the Roman Catholic Diocese of Syracuse.
+Bishop Ludden-Grimes Junior/Senior High School is a private, Catholic high school in Syracuse, New York in the United States.
+It is located within the Diocese of Syracuse.

 History

-Bishop Ludden–Grimes Junior/Senior High School is a private, Roman Catholic secondary school located in Syracuse, New York.
-It was established in 2025 through the consolidation of Bishop Ludden Junior/Senior High School and Bishop Grimes Junior/Senior High School.

-The school is named in honor of the first two bishops of the Roman Catholic Diocese of Syracuse: Bishop Patrick Anthony Ludden and Bishop John Grimes.
+Bishop Ludden–Grimes Junior/Senior High School was established in 2025 through the consolidation of Bishop Ludden Junior/Senior High School and Bishop Grimes Junior/Senior High School.
+The school is named in honor of the first two bishops of the Diocese of Syracuse: Bishop Patrick Anthony Ludden and Bishop John Grimes.
 In February 2025, the Diocese of Syracuse announced that Bishop Grimes Junior/Senior High School and Bishop Ludden Junior/Senior High School would close at the end of the 2024–25 academic year.
 The two schools were merged to form a single institution, Bishop Ludden–Grimes Junior/Senior High School, located on the former Bishop Ludden campus.

-About
+Following the 2025 consolidation of Bishop Ludden and Bishop Grimes, students from the formerly rival schools were integrated into a single student body.
+Reports noted that students experienced an initial period of adjustment as they adapted to a shared academic and social environment.
+The school's architectural design is cruciform, with a central chapel located at the center of the building.

+Academics

-Bishop Ludden-Grimes Junior-Senior High School is an accredited International Baccalaureate (IB) World School, authorized to offer the IB Diploma Programme with multiple Advanced Placement (AP) courses.
+Bishop Ludden-Grimes Junior-Senior High School is an accredited International Baccalaureate (IB) World School, authorized to offer the IB Diploma Program with multiple Advanced Placement (AP) courses.
+Foreign languages offered include: Spanish, French, and American Sign Language.
+AP course offerings include: AP English Language and Composition, AP English Literature and Composition, AP Calculus, AP Statistics, and AP World History.
+IB course offerings include: IB Visual Arts SL, IB English: Language A: Literature, IB Mathematics Analysis & Approaches HL, IB Biology SL, IB Environmental Systems and Societies SL, IB Global Politics SL, IB History HL, IB Psychology SL, IB French and Spanish SL, and IB Core.

 The school participates in dual enrollment programs, including Syracuse University Project Advance, the Pre-Collegiate Bridge Program with Le Moyne College and a partnership with Onondaga Community College.

-The school's architectural design is cruciform, with a central chapel located at the center of the building.
+Courses offered through the SUPA Program includes Introduction to Esports and Principles and Contemporary Issues in Sport Management.

+Athletics

+Boys' soccer won the Section III Class C championship in 2025, months after the school's establishment.